mistic100/RandomColor.php/README.md

 **luminosity** – Controls the luminosity of the generated color.
 You can pass a string containing *bright, light or dark*.

+**alpha** – A decimal between 0 and 1.
+Only relevant when using a format with an alpha channel.
+Defaults to a random value.

 **format** – A string which specifies the format of the generated color.
-Possible values are *hsv, hsl, hslCss, rgb, rgbCss, and hex*.
+Possible values are *hsv, hsl, hslCss, rgb, rgbCss, hex* and their alpha variants *hsva, hsla, hlsaCss, rgba, rgbaCss, hexa*.
+Defaults to *hex*.

 **prng** – A random (or not) number generator. `mt_rand` is used as default one.